-If you have a Business or Enterprise site on our hosting, the plugin is installed on your site, but the setting to enable the plugin is hidden.
+If your site is hosted by us, the plugin is pre-installed on your site, but the setting to enable it is hidden.
 Contact our support team to have us enable the plugin for you.

 For self-hosted sites, install the plugin following the method outlined in Install Plugins in Discourse.